-Photo credit: ABM Photography
+Photo credit: Vallentyne Photography

 Beach Wedding 101

 Let me just get this out of the way…Please do NOT attempt one of those papery aisle runners in the sand.
 Between the wind, the uneven surface, and your wedding party tripping on it, it’s going to end up being a big ole mess by the time you walk down the aisle.
 All of those pretty pictures you see of a pristine aisle runner are BEFORE any guests have been around it.
-Instead, line the aisle with petals, décor, and candles.
+Instead, line the aisle with décor or candles.
 If you must have an aisle runner, consider putting down wood planks first or renting a carpeted one.
 Tip: In your wedding invitation warn guests that the ceremony will be in the sand so they’ll know to wear appropriate shoes and clothing.

 It’s usually a little cooler at the beach thanks to our coastal breezes.
 This is great when you’re trying to escape the heat, but it’s not always convenient when it comes to weddings.
 Consider having your hair in a tight up-do to keep it firmly in place and maybe forego the veil as well.
 The bridesmaid’s dresses shouldn’t be in danger of being blown upward either.
 As far as your décor goes, keep it simple and secure.
 Too much draping could catch the wind and blow over your arch.
 Plan to hand out programs or anything that could blow away to keep the beaches clear of unwanted trash and debris.